 VFF is a charitable organization, so your contribution is deductible from U.S. income taxes.
 In 2011, VFF provided 18 scholarships totaling nearly $36,000.
 In 2012 and 2013, AHS awarded 19 and 21 scholarships respectively totalling $50,000 each year, and 19 in 2014 totalling $45,000, thanks to the generosity and support of its contributors – members like you.
 But VFF could reach and serve many more students.
 Please consider making a donation to help attract and retain the highest caliber students to our industry.

 The Vertical Flight Foundation was established in 1967 as the philanthropic arm of the American Helicopter Society.
 The Foundation's operation is made possible solely through voluntary tax-deductible contributions.

 In 1977, the Foundation established a scholarship program for promising undergraduate and graduate students who plan to pursue careers in vertical flight.
 In the initial years, the Foundation awarded between three and eight $1,000 scholarships annually.
-Since 1980, the Foundation has awarded 400 scholarships from $1,000 to $4,000, thanks to the generosity and support of its contributors.
+Since 1980, the Foundation has awarded over 400 scholarships from $1,000 to $4,000, thanks to the generosity and support of its contributors.